 Public Health Information Quarterly (PHIQ)

-The Public Health Information Quarterly (PHIQ) newsletter for general practitioners and practice nurses, contains:
+The Public Health Information Quarterly (PHIQ) newsletter is designed for general practitioners and practice nurses, and contains:

 - communicable disease highlights of the previous three months

 - other items of public health significance for primary care practitioners and